 Mulled wine is prepared the same way, which is common in Britain for example, just that the ingredients are different.

-After all, mulled wine must have been common in Europe since Bacchus, the Greek wine god, introduced wine to us poor mortals.
-After all Mount Olympus gets cold too in winter. 😀
+Spiced warm wine drink must have been common in Europe since Bacchus, the Greek wine god, introduced wine to us poor mortals.

-So yes, Glühwein is a variety of mulled wine, as are other mulled wines across Europe such as the Nordic Glögg and the Russian Glintwein.
+So yes, the german hot wine is related to other mulled wines across Europe such as the Nordic Glögg and the Russian Glintwein.

 The advent period (4 Sundays before Christmas) is the time of the year when you indulge the magic of Christmas to its fullest.

-For that reason you will see typical Christmas markets, better known as Christkindlmarkt, selling the so-called Glühwein to the visitors in Austria, Germany as well as the rest of central Europe.
+For that reason you will see typical Christmas markets, better known as Christkindlmarkt, selling the so-called Glühwein to the visitors in Austria, Bavaria in Germany and Switzerland.

-It's an incredible experience to spend time with your family and friends in such a Christmas market, with the snow crystals falling from heaven, the voice of the carols enchanting your senses, the beautiful colored warming lights, the aroma of sweets and baked goods and you with a cup of hot spiced mulled wine warming your heart from within.
+It's an incredible experience to spend time with your family and friends in such a Christmas market, with the snow crystals falling from heaven, the voice of the carols enchanting your senses, the beautiful colored warm lights, the aroma of sweets and baked goods and you with a cup of hot the best mulled wine warming your heart from within.

 But before St.Nikolas visits with his angles, the demons come back to life to take with them the naughty kids and that's what the 5th is all about.